emrldnix/wineusbdm/README.md

 # wineusbdm

+> [!NOTE]
+> This doesn't fully integrate with CodeWarrior yet, but I am working on packages for both Nix and Arch.
+WINEDLLPATH should be to the /lib/wine folder of the built library.
+I've mostly experienced bugs with CodeWarrior and Wine however when ran somewhere else than directly.

 A DLL for use with Wine to allow use of the USBDM with CodeWarrior.

 USBDM is software and hardware for flashing and debugging some